Skip to main content

 Proactive programmes begin with threat modelling that reflects current adversary techniques and feeds control design and testing.

-Debbie highlights the need to integrate telemetry, automate triage, and isolate suspicious activity quickly to compress dwell time.
+That means integrating telemetry, automating triage, and isolating suspicious activity quickly to compress dwell time.

 Industry reporting on incident response reinforces the link between earlier detection, shorter containment cycles, and reduced business impact.